 Update: Ultimately, Opalescence is an environmental novel.
 A call to take seriously the protection of our only home, the earth.

 Just think, in all of our searching (and with the best in technology) still, only this world harbors any life that we know of (and what life!).
 Though, statistically speaking, other life is likely in this big universe, and we may dream of someday traveling to and terraforming other planets, currently we are not even remotely close to finding, or getting to if we did find, anything else that’s habitable, let alone comfortably amenable, to our existence.
-There is simply nothing like earth on the horizon.
+There is simply nothing else like earth on the horizon.
 And yet we plunder and pillage as if this jewel of life were the most common thing in the universe.

 It’s time to rethink our actions.
 As Carl Sagan said, “the earth is where we make our stand”.